luslab/oz-bulk-rnaseq/README.md

 IGV does not normalise for read number per sample in sashimi plots so dont overinterepret the read counts.

-### Merge BAM files
+## Merge BAM files

 As you aligned each fastq file separately you have a BAM file for each fastq.
-At some point you will need to merge the BAM files.  `samtools merge all_bam_files.bam filename1.bam filename2.bam filename3.bam`
+At some point you will need to merge all the BAM files for downstream processing.  `samtools merge all_bam_files.bam filename1.bam filename2.bam filename3.bam`
 Check the new merged bam file: `samtools view -H all_bam_files.bam`

-## Quality control of Aligned Reads
+## Quality Control of Aligned Reads
 Analyses now switch from command line to R studio.

 After aligning and before performing downstream analyses check for: